skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 ### Configure as VMware policy

 Now that we have our policy, we need to reconfigure it as VMware policy, rather than the default Standard (Unix) one.
 There are some key options for VMware policies that we need to set at this point to maximise the efficiency of VM backups, namely enabling the following:

 * Block Level Incncremental Backup - this uses the VMware Changed Block Tracking capability of VM Hardware v7+ VMs.
 * VMware Accelerator - this negates the need to re-copy every block for a Full backup, instead using blocks from the previous Full.

 We also need to state the Storage Unit that the backup image will reside on.
-In order to be able to subsequently perform replication of backup images with AIR, we need to configure the policy with a destination of a DeDup storage device.
+In order to be able to subsequently perform replication of backup images with AIR, we need to configure the policy with a destination of a DeDup storage device (though this will be overridden later).

 ``` bash
 bpplinfo ${policy} -set -active -pt VMware -blkincr 1 -use_accelerator 1 -residence ${local_stu}